ansys/pyensight/doc/source/calc_functions.rst

 ``Variable - CaseMap[Variable]``

-See the :ref:`CaseMap <CaseMap>` function for information on how that function works.
+For information on how this function works, see :ref:`CaseMap <CaseMap>`.